Last Updated: August 8, 2022

 - The COVID-19 Treatment Guidelines Panel (the Panel) recommends against the use of nitazoxanide for the treatment of COVID-19, except in a clinical trial (BIIa).

 Two randomized controlled trials that were conducted in Brazil and the United States did not find a significant clinical benefit for nitazoxanide treatment in nonhospitalized adults with COVID-19 when treatment was initiated within 2 to 5 days after illness onset.5,6 One of these trials, which has not yet been published, reported that fewer patients in the nitazoxanide arm progressed to severe COVID-19 than in the placebo arm.
 However, the study was underpowered to detect a difference, and this finding was not statistically significant.6 Additional small, unpublished studies were reviewed; however, due to their limitations, they did not provide support for the use of nitazoxanide.7,8 Nitazoxanide was well tolerated in these trials.
 The Panel concluded that results from adequately powered, well-designed, and well-conducted clinical trials are needed to provide more specific, evidence-based guidance on the role of nitazoxanide in the treatment of COVID-19.

-Please see Table 2d for more information.
+Please see the clinical data table for more information.